 It is the intent of this program to support the formation of appropriate public-private partnerships that are essential to meet urgent global health and global development needs.
 IP rights and the management of IP rights are likely to play an important role in achieving the goals of this program.
-To this end, the foundation requires that all applicants seriously consider their willingness to submit a proposal in compliance with the foundation's proposal guidelines, a portion of which asks for certain information and intentions regarding intellectual property and global access concerns.
+To this end, the foundation requires that, even at the LOI application stage, all applicants seriously consider their willingness to submit a full proposal in compliance with the foundation's proposal guidelines, a portion of which asks for certain information and intentions regarding intellectual property and global access concerns.
 Specifically, the foundation requires that you agree to use good faith efforts to conduct and manage the research, technologies, information and innovations involved in the Project in a manner that enables (a) the knowledge and information gained during the Project to be promptly and broadly disseminated, and (b) the intended product(s) to be made available and accessible at an affordable price to people most in need in the developing countries of the world.
 The foundation refers to this as "Global Access."

 As part of the foundation's review and evaluation of each full proposal, due diligence will be conducted with respect to each participant's ability and commitment to manage intellectual property in a manner consistent with the stated scientific and charitable goals of the foundation.
 Due diligence activities may include inquiry into an applicant's: (1) Freedom to operate (FTO) and ability to freely use and acquire needed background technology; and (2) Commitment to promote the utilization, commercialization and availability of inventions for public benefit in, or the benefit of, developing countries.
-In order to facilitate this due diligence process applicants are encouraged to provide information with respect to the items above in their submission materials.
+In order to facilitate this due diligence process applicants are encouraged to provide information with respect to the items above in their Submission Materials.

 Applicants are also expected to make new information and materials known to the research and/or medical communities in a timely manner through publications, web announcements, progress reports to the foundation, and other appropriate mechanisms.
-These concepts will be addressed (to the extent appropriate) within each final grant agreement.
+These concepts may be discussed at some length with the applicants invited to submit full proposals and will be addressed (to the extent appropriate) within each final grant agreement.
 The Global Access Strategy, developed in connection with each grant awarded to each applicant who submits a successful proposal, will also include provisions defining these concepts.